 Panelists:Elizabeth Santschi DVM, DACVS – Kansas State University, USA

-Bruce Bladon BVM&S, CertEP, DESTS, DECVS, FRCVS – Donnington Grove Veterinary Group, UK
+Bruce Bladon BVM&S, CertEP, DESTS, DECVS, FRCVS – Donnington Grove Veterinary Group,

 Ryland Edwards DVM, PhD, DACVS, DACVSMR – Fairfield Equine, USA

 Moderator:Anton Fürst Dr.med.vet., DECVS – University of Zurich, Switzerland

 Over the past few years new information about subchondral bone cysts (SBC) has come to light.
 Increased use of CT and MRI diagnostics has revealed that SBC are common in the horse, occur in many different bones and locations and that trauma is an important aetiologic factor leading to development of SBC.
 Common treatment choices for SBC fall broadly into two categories: non-surgical (steroid injections) and surgical (drilling, screw placement or curettage ± packing).
 Dependent on the anatomic location and cause of SBCs, they might require different treatments.

 As part of this panel discussion the following points will be debated by the panelists:

 • Relevance of “dimple” lesions of the stifle & radiolucent indentations of the medial femoral condyle on pre-purchase radiographs

 • Subchondral Bone Cysts, subchondral cystic lesions or subchondral lucencies – Which terminology is most appropriate?

 • What’s the exact aetiogenesis of SBC: Genetic-OC, Trauma, others?

 • Are radiography and ultrasound sufficient to fully image SBCs or should we routinely use MRI or CT?